Englewood race riot: Size and form

 At first there were some several hundred rioters.
 This rose to a peak of up to 10,000 rioters.
-The white residents did not want blacks to be in their community and also cried out against Jews and Communists being allegedly involved.
+The white residents did not want black people to be in their community and also cried out against Jews and Communists being allegedly involved.
 It was alleged that a local Catholic parish was responsible for organizing the gangs behind the violence.